revk/ESP32-LED/Manuals/Overview.md

 You can configure Home Assistant use.
 For this you enable `haenable`.
 Each virtual strip can be a *light* if you set the HA name on the virtual strip.

 If you leave `effect` not set, then HA can send an effect setting as well.
+If HA sets an effect, but the `config` is defined as multiple effects, `"*"` can be used as the selected effect.

 The HA *lights* are layered as well as any lighting set by the web interface or MQTT, independently, based on HA turning the *lights* on or not.
 The MQTT/web effects first, then each *on* preset, in order.